Your First Year: Frequently Asked Questions (FAQs)

 Students with a Fall term average between 50-60% and who have failed one or more courses are eligible for the T-Program.
 More information is in the Academic Regulations & the T-Program Info Sheet and Flow Chart 2024-2025 (PDF).

-A: If you obtained a mark of less than 50% in one of your courses, you need to retake the course when it is next offered.
+A: If you obtain a mark of less than 50% in one of your courses, you need to retake the course when it is next offered.

 A: There are a few ways to make an appointment with your advisor!